joejcollins/rhapsody-angel/queens/2021-whitney.md

 ## 2021 Queen Cell marked with black pin

+2021-07-23 Drone laying in the honey supers.
+There is a single queen cell on the brood frame marked with a black pin and a number of queen cells in the honey super.
+Added a frame of eggs and open brood from [Bethany]({{ site.baseurl }}/queens/2020-bethany.html).

+2021-07-17 No sign of a laying queen, honey in the brood chamber.
+Added a frame of brood and eggs from [Bethany]({{ site.baseurl }}/queens/2020-bethany.html) with the intention of raising an emergency queen.

 2021-07-14 No sign of a laying queen.

 2021-06-12 Went through the brood box and culled the emergency cells.
 There were about 20.
 Left a single queen cell on the North side, bottom of frame 4 (counting from the South).